5h4d0w4rt/cotd-telegram-bot/README.md

 - As a shitposter I want to activate cringebot by sending a sticker so I can save up time typing "/cringe".
 - As a shitposter I want to choose the bot activation sticker so I can add it a personal touch.
+- As a shitposter I want to receive system feedback after calling the cringe so I can know that everything worked.